buckets/main-site/app/README.md

     cp src/langs/newlang.tsx.template src/langs/${LANG}.tsx

+To add the language as an option in the dropdown do:

+- Import it in `i18n.tsx`
+- Add it as an option in `preferences.tsx`

+Other use:

 1. Use `sss()` from `i18n.ts` package
 2. Extract and update each language file with `dev/update_translations.sh`
 3. Get stats with `dev/transstats.sh`